John Whitesell

 John Patrick Whitesell is an American television and film director.
 He has directed numerous films such as Calendar Girl, Big Momma's House 2 and Holidate.
 He started his career as a film director in 1993.

 Early life and education

 Whitesell is the son of Patricia and John Patrick "Jack" Whitesell.
 He has five brothers Sean Whitesell, Christopher Whitesell, Thomas, Patrick Whitesell, and James Whitesell.
 Originally from Iowa Falls, Iowa, Whitesell attended Simpson College, before moving to New York City to study acting and directing at Circle in The Square.

 Career

-His credits include Law & Order, Roseanne, Doctor, Doctor, A Different World, Baby Boom, Coach and Tattingers.
+His credits include Law & Order, Roseanne, Doctor, Doctor, A Different World, Baby Boom, Costello, Coach and Tattingers.

 He won a Daytime Emmy Award (Outstanding Direction For A Daytime Drama Series - John Whitesell, Bruce S. Barry, Matthew Diamond, Irene M. Pace, Robert D. Kochman, Joanne Rivituso, and Joanne Sedwick) for his work on CBS Daytime's Guiding Light, and worked on Another World (NBC Daytime), Texas and Search for Tomorrow (as executive producer from November 1985 - December 1986)."